Don-Saji/C-Programming-Codes/README.md

 # C-Programming-Codes
-Here i am uploading all the codes that i've learnt through my studies in college.
+Here i am uploading all the codes that i've learnt